Doom4535/CPTR142_HW4/README.txt

-To build this project got the src directory and run make
+To build this project go to the src directory and run make